-CPA vs CFP – Which is Better?
-The financial industry is steering for a nerve wracking growth and gaining a foothold in the booming industry is more than important for every finance professional.
-Each one desires unique professional opportunities and in this cat race the right course will put you right ahead.
+The financial industry is steering for a nerve-wracking growth and gaining a foothold in the booming industry is more than important for every finance professional.
+Each one desires unique professional opportunities and in this cat race, the right course will put you right ahead.
 On one side CPA is all about accounting and auditing, CFP is about Investment and Retirement Planning.
-Let’s explore two course CPA and CFP.
+Let’s explore these two courses.

 CPA vs CFP Infographics

 Let’s see the top differences between CPA vs CFP along with infographics.